dell/csi-powerflex/test/helm/README.md

 ## Scripts
 | Name           | Description |
 |----------------|-------|
 | starttest.sh  | Script to instantiate one of the Helm charts above.
-Requires argument of directory name (e.g. 2vols)
+Requires an argument of a helm chart name
-| stoptest.sh | Stops currently running Helm chart
+| stoptest.sh | Stops currently running Helm chart.
+Requires an argument of a helm chart name
 | snapcgtest.sh       | Used after starting a Helm chart; tests snapping the persistent volumes into a consistency group
-| snaprestoretest.sh    | Used without previously starting a Helm test; instantiates 2vols; then upgrades it to 2vols+restore (with volume from snapshot)
+| snaprestoretest.sh    | Used without previously starting a Helm chart; instantiates 2vols; then upgrades it to 2vols+restore (with volume from snapshot)
 | snaptest.sh   | Used after starting 2vols; snaps pvol0 twice
 | volumeclonetest.sh   | Used after starting 2vols; snaps pvol0 twice

 ## Usage

-### starttest.sh
 The starttest.sh script is used to deploy Helm charts that test the deployment of a simple pod with various storage configurations.
 The stoptest.sh script will delete the Helm chart and cleanup after the test.

 Procedure
 1. Navigate to the test/helm directory, which contains the starttest.sh and various Helm charts.

-2. Run the starttest.sh script with an argument of the specific Helm chart to deploy and test: `bash starttest.sh <testname>`
+2. Run the starttest.sh script with an argument of the specific Helm chart to deploy and test: `bash starttest.sh <helmchart-name>`

 Example: